fhollenbach/Pols621_2020/index.md

   - [Nyhan: A Checklist Manifesto for Peer Review](https://thepoliticalmethodologist.com/2015/12/04/a-checklist-manifesto-for-peer-review/)
   - [Humphreys on Discussing and Reviewing](http://www.macartan.nyc/teaching/discuss/)

+#### Introduction/Research Motivation
 - Submit a 1-2 page (double spaced) introduction/motivation for your research project.
 Effectively this should be written like the introduction to an article submission.
 The introduction should be about the same topic/question as your research design and optimally you will want this to be about (or related to) a possible dissertation topic.
-The introduction needs to clearly state the question you want to answer, why the reader should care (the puzzle), what and how your work contributes to the literature, and a preview (one paragraph) of the research design.
+The introduction needs to clearly state the question you want to answer, why the reader should care, what and how your work contributes to the literature, and a preview (one paragraph) of the research design.
+Please be ambitious when it comes to your research question and a possible research design.
 I will meet with each of you to provide feedback to you on the introduction during office hours. __This assignment is due on: 03/25/2019__ Two links that might be helpful when writing the introduction:
   - [Keith Head: The Introduction Formula](http://blogs.ubc.ca/khead/research/research-advice/formula)
   - [Andrew Little: Three Templates for Introductions to Political Science Articles](http://www.andrewtlittle.com/papers/little_intros.pdf)

+#### Research Design
-- The final project in this class is to submit a *project description* for an application to the NSF Dissertation Improvement Grants.
+- The final project in this class is to submit a __research design__.
+Your final project will be a research design for a future paper or possible dissertation project.
 Specifically, you should combine the introduction to your research question with a research design section.
+After receiving feedback on the introduction, you will give a short presentation of your research design during our last class session on 11/24/2019.
+This presentation may be attended by other faculty in the department, with the goal of providing constructive feedback to you.
+Your final project (and presentation) does not need to include data or data analysis.
+Instead, focus on writing up a clear research design that will allow you to empirically investigate your research question in the best possible way.
+What are the observable implications of your argument?
+What research design will allow you to best discriminate between different explanations?
+How could you best identify a causal relationship?
+- Your research design should be __ambitious__.
+Think hard about what you would like to do in your research, maybe even dream a little.
-After receiving feedback on the introduction, you will give a short presentation of your research design during our last class session on 04/29/2019. __The final version of the *project description* will be due on 05/06/2019.__ We will talk more about the research design requirements in class and you can find information about the NSF Dissertation Improvement Grant [here](https://www.nsf.gov/pubs/2015/nsf15571/nsf15571.htm).
-The goal is for you to be able to submit an application on __June 15, 2019.__ Make sure to prepare for this deadline and talk to your adviser about submitting an application.
+- One goal of the research design is that you could possibly use it for an application to the NSF Dissertation Improvement Grants.
+You can find information about the NSF Dissertation Improvement Grant [here](https://www.nsf.gov/pubs/2015/nsf15571/nsf15571.htm) (though with the restructuring of NSF, things might change a bit).
+The goal is for you to be able to submit an application in the spring or summer of 2020.
+Talk to your advisers about possibly submitting an application.

 Your written assignments will be graded on both content and quality of writing.
+Again, I want you to be ambitious in your research designs.
 You can find helpful links on how to write well here: [http://fhollenbach.org/WritingAcademic/](http://fhollenbach.org/WritingAcademic/).
 Writing is one of the most fundamental skills for academics.
 All of us struggle and it requires a lot of practice.
 Do not hesitate to ask for help.
-If you are having trouble with it, please come see me or visit the University Writing Center (see below).
+If you are having trouble with it, please talk to me or visit the University Writing Center (see below).

 The grading scale (in %) used in this class for all written assignments, and the overall class grade will be the following: